kevint2007/www.kevintheivendran.com-/content/projects/index.md

 ### 🌾 AgriMalawi
 Developed microfinancing models to support farmer financing in Malawi.
 In the process of securing grants

+### 🌿 Villars Institute Ecopreneurship
+Selected for the Villars Institute’s Ecopreneurship program focused on systems thinking and regenerative innovation.
+Collaborating with global changemakers to design scalable solutions for climate resilience.

 ### ⚡ Mandulis Energy
 Internship focused on clean energy access and biomass infrastructure in Uganda.
 Worked on energy system modeling and community engagement.